Updated electrical design of the Diagnostic Neutral Beam Injector in RFX-mod2: Upgrade of power supplies

 \subsection{Gas Valve Power Supplies}

 The GVPS power supplies control the solenoid valves at the anode and cathode of the ion source to regulate the gas inlet.
-They are "on-off" valves, only the timing and duration of the gas input can be managed; the gas flux can instead be regulated by varying the upstream gas pressure.
+They are "on-off" valves, only the timing and duration of the gas input can be set; the gas flux can instead be regulated by varying the upstream gas pressure.
 A mass flow controller is not placed in the ion source due to limited space and electromagnetic interference.
-Compared to the original power supplies, the new GVPSs have been made simpler and more flexible (fig. \ref{fig:gvpsscheme}.
+Compared to the original power supplies, the new GVPSs have been made simpler and more flexible (fig. \ref{fig:gvpsscheme}).
 Besides the 24 V power supply for the control electronics (PS1), two auxiliary power supplies (visible in fig. \ref{fig:HVDreal}, mid height on the left) provide max.
 250 V 0.36 A (PS1, Aim-TTi PLH250P) and max.
 36V 10 A (PS2, RS-PRO IPS 3610D ).
-The first power supply provides the voltage for the valves to open fast, the second one provides the sustain current to keep the valves open.
+The first power supply provides the voltage for the valves to open quickly, the second one provides the sustain current to keep the valves open.
 The low voltage power supply is protected by a US5MC-HF diode.
-The switch is a STGW8M120DF3 IGBT, while the output filter is composed by a 20 \textmu H inductor and two 10 \textmu F capacitors.
+The switch is a STGW8M120DF3 IGBT, while the output filter is composed of a 20 \textmu H inductor and two 10 \textmu F capacitors.
+The IGBT is protected by the freewheeling diode D2 (same as D1) and the bidirectional TVS TVS1 (1.5KE300CA).

 The time performance of the gas valve along with its power supply was measured on a test bench.
 With an opening voltage of 100 V and a sustain voltage of 24 V, a 4 ms delay between the rise of the control signal and the effective opening of the valve was measured, while a delay of 12 ms was present between the fall of the control signal and the effective closing of the valve.